 Am sure not everybody will get this definition.
 Sometimes it is very easy to get confused on the difference between a smartphone and a feature phone.
 Also the line between feature phones and smartphones are getting blurry with advances in technology.
 For example a new high-end feature phone is as good as if not better than a low-end or older smartphone.

 So a more easy definition is that any mobile phone that runs any of the recognised smartphone platforms or operating system can be assumed to be a smartphone.
-The recognised smartphone platforms are Asha Touch, Symbian, Android, BlackBerry, iOS, Windows Mobile, Windows Phone, Maemo, Palm, WebOS, MeeGo, and Bada.
-Smartphone prices starts at around 13,000 Naira in Nigeria.
-However, Smartphones of less than N25,000 may not offer great user experience.
+The recognised smartphone platforms are Android, iOS, Windows 10 Mobile, Windows Phone, BlackBerry, Asha Touch, Symbian, Windows Mobile, Windows Phone, Maemo, Palm, WebOS, MeeGo, and Bada.
+Smartphone prices starts at around 40,000 Naira in Nigeria.
+However, Smartphones of less than N40,000 may not offer great user experience.
 So, beware.

 For more on buying smart mobile phones checkout How to Buy a Smartphone

-Nokia X3-02 aka X3 Touch and Type is a feature phone.
-It comes with a 2.4-inch touch display and keypad.
-It also supports 3G and Wi-Fi.
+Nokia 230 is a feature phone.
+It comes with a 2.8-inch display and keypad.
+It also supports GPRS/EDGE for Internet access.

 Defining Smartphones and basic phones above now makes it easy to identify feature phones by elimination.
 If a mobile phone is neither a basic phone or a smartphone, then it must be a feature phone.
 Feature phones are internet enabled phones that do not run any of the recognised smartphone platforms.